Business

 Bioy Ajijul

 A Filipino web developer with a background in Computer Engineering.
-The founder of ExpPH Blog, running a Philippines-focused platform that shares insights on careers, freelancing, travel, and lifestyle.
-Passionate about helping Filipinos grow, he writes and curates stories that educate, connect, and inspire readers nationwide.
+Founder of ExpPH Blog and ExpPH Business Guide, creating practical content on OFW guidance, business, finance, freelancing, travel, and lifestyle.
+Passionate about helping Filipinos grow, he shares insights that educate, empower, and inspire readers nationwide.

 Leave a Reply